RedMeKool/HA-Raspberry-pi-GPIO-PWM/info.md

 - **pin** integer *(REQUIRED)*: The pin connected to the LED as a list for light config or the pin connected to the FAN for fan config..

-- **unique_id** string *(optional)*: An ID that uniquely identifies this LED or FAN.
+- **unique_id** string *(REQUIRED)*: An ID that uniquely identifies this LED or FAN.
 Set this to a unique value to allow customization through the UI.

 - **frequency** integer *(optional, default: 100)*: The PWM frequency for light config.